 Systems Advocacy: In this major, young people will develop competencies in areas such as: Advocacy, leading boards and committees, public speaking, understanding government structures, terminology, campaign development, artivism, addressing disparities, recognizing privilege, disability history, systems coordination, professional writing, budgeting, networking, sustaining the movement, understanding politics and playing the game, rights and protection, keepin’ it fresh.

-Recovery Advocacy: In partnership with Youth Voices Matter, UYP is hosting a recovery track!
-This track is for young people focused on learning the multiple pathways to recovery and the advocacy that comes with it.
+Recovery Advocacy: This track is for young people focused on learning the multiple pathways to recovery and the advocacy that comes with it.